svdgraaf/py-adyen/README.md

 Please see the wiki for [usage examples](https://github.com/svdgraaf/py-adyen/wiki)

 ## TODO
 Lots!
 Especially in the API section (only recurring payments are directly supported for now).
-Help out, make a pull request :)
+Help out, make a pull request :) Write tests!

 *****
 ## Acknowledgement